weihan-01/tp/docs/DeveloperGuide.md

    for, resolutions 1280x720 and higher, and for screen scales 150%.
 10. Everything should be packaged into a JAR file.
 11. The final product should not exceed 100MB and documents should not exceed 15MB/file.
+12. The total number of caregivers and seniors historically and presently tracked by the system should not exceed 2^31 - 1.

 ### Glossary